 You can get a good quality action camera for $100 today.
 How’s that for value?
 The GoPros have also come down in price in the $200-400 range which are much more affordable.

-- GoPro Hero 7 Black – The image stabilization has gotten really smooth on this model, the audio quality is great, and voice controls make it fun and easy to use.
-If you’re ready to spend any money, and luckily prices have come down, this is hands down the action camera to buy.
+- GoPro Hero 8 – Now even more image stabilization options!
+The audio quality is great, and voice controls make it fun and easy to use.
+If you’re ready to spend any money, this is hands down the best action camera to buy.
 You also don’t need a separate underwater housing with the newest GoPros!

 - Yi 4k+ – Just as good as GoPro with photo quality.
 Not as good audio or image stabilization though.

-- Yi 4k – this isn’t waterproof on its own, and it’s stabilization isn’t as good as the best GoPro, but it’s still really good, the image quality is on par, and at the price of only $100 now it’s a steal!
-I personally own this camera and can attest to it being a great value!
+- Yi 4k – Great budget model.
+This one isn’t waterproof on its own, and it’s stabilization isn’t as good as the best GoPro, but it’s still really good, the image quality is on par, and at the price of only $100 now it’s a steal!
+I personally owned this camera and can attest to it being a great value!

-Just as a little intro to this section, there is a very big wide range of sizes, quality, versatility, etc. with regards to fixed lens cameras.
-It’s really a huge category.
-You can get an easy to use pocketable superzoom “point and shoot”, a larger model with even more options, or a more advanced professional camera with better quality.
+Just as a little intro to this section, it’s really a HUGE category.
+There are a ton of different camera sizes, quality, and versatility, etc. You can get an easy to use pocketable superzoom “point and shoot”, a larger model with even more options, or a more advanced professional camera with better quality.

 Personally, I look for small size in a fixed lens camera.
 That’s what they’re all about to me.
 They should be able to fit in a large jacket pocket at least, and thankfully there are plenty to choose from that do!